Federal Emerging Leaders Development (FELD) Program

 of the Greater Kansas City Federal Executive Board

-The Federal Emerging Leaders Development Program is a 9-month program targeted towards GS-9 through GS-12 to develop and support future leaders within the Federal government.
-Participants interact with local executives, visit local agencies, work in groups, refine their writing and speaking skills, share information and explore unique challenges.
-Course work is augmented by a Servant Leadership Capstone Project from each participant and participants are expected to spend personal (non‐work) time on reading and any tasks needed to prepare for program sessions.
+The Greater Kansas City Federal Executive Board is excited to once again offer the Federal Emerging Leaders Development (FELD) Program which is a 9-month program targeted towards GS-9 through GS-12 to develop and support future leaders within the Federal government.
+Participants interact with local executives, work in groups, refine their writing and speaking skills, share information and explore unique challenges.
+Course work is augmented by a Leadership Capstone Project (sometimes non work) from each participant and participants are expected to spend personal (non‐work) time on reading and any tasks needed to prepare for program sessions.

-Class sessions will be full day sessions on the second Tuesday of every month from October – June and lead by Federal trainers, including from the Army’s Civilian Leadership Development program (or US Army Combined Arms Center).
+In-Person Class sessions will be full day sessions on the second Tuesday of every month from October – June and led by Federal trainers, including those formerly from the Army’s Management Staff College.
+Virtual Class sessions will be five-hours in duration on the second Thursday of every month from October 2022 – June 2023.
+There will also be weekly presentation/discussion touchpoints.
 Participants are selected through a competitive review process by the FELD Council.
-For quality purposes, the program is limited to 25 cohort members and a maximum of 4 per Agency.
-Cost for the program is $500.
+For quality purposes, the participation in the program is limited.
+Cost for the program is $1,000.